YIN95/Robotics-Autonomous-System/README.md

 The DC motors simulated in this lab have 360 ticks per revolution (1 revolution = 360 degrees of rotation = 2*pi radians of rotation).
 Each control cycle is 100 ms long (10 Hz control).

-**For this assignment, implement a P-controller for each of the motors, also a PI-controller should work much better*
+**For this assignment, implement a P-controller for each of the motors, also a PI-controller should work much better**

+Also, create a straight line cartesian controller which sends a twist with constant linear velocity and zerp angular velocity to the motor controller.

 ### Task3: writing a cartesian controller
 Coding a cartesian controller for a circle trajectory.

 ### Task4: writing a wall following controller
 Coding a wall-following controller using also measurements from the distance sensors.